moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 Credentials refer to the verification of identity or tools for authentication.
 They may be part of a certificate or other authentication process that helps confirm a user's identity in relation to a network address or other system ID.

 ## API vs API endpoint

-An API (Application Programming Interface) is a set of routines, protocols, and tools for building software applications.
-An API endpoint is a specific entry point into an API that allows a client to access a specific set of functionality offered by the API.
+API (Application Programming Interface) is a set of routines, protocols, and tools for building software applications.

+API endpoint is a specific entry point into an API that allows a client to access a specific set of functionality offered by the API.
+Most often, a URL.